agoda-com/standards-c-sharp/docs/services/avoid-constructor-over-injection.md

 > While the Facade Service may start its life as a result of a pure mechanistic refactoring, it often turns out that the extracted behavior represents a Domain Concept in its own right.

 Seemann has a very low threshold for constructor parameter count, which he says "lies somewhere around 3-4".
-Let's look at his example, which starts with 5 constructor arguments:
+In his example he starts with 5 constructor arguments:

 ```c#
 public class OrderProcessor